vincentfusco/tt06_555/README.md

 ## Schematics ##

-The architecture described above has been implemented in different ways through the 555-Timer's history.
+The architecture described above has been implemented in different ways throughout the 555-Timer's history.

 Schematics of the original BJT version and later CMOS version are given in [History](#history).